vedderb/vesc_express/main/wifi/README.md

 failed for some unknown reason.
 The `wifi-connect` extension would then return `nil`, while the internal event loop attempts to reconnect.
-If it then succeeds on the second try, you've got an inconsistency between the result reported by `wifi-connect` and the actual connection status. **In conclusion**: if you disable automatic reconnections, it is guaranteed that when `wifi-connect` returns `nil` or `wrong-password` the VESC isn't connected to a WiFi network, and never will be unless the lbm code takes action.
+If it then succeeds on the second try, you've got an inconsistency between the result reported by `wifi-connect` and the actual connection status. **In conclusion: when you disable automatic reconnections it is guaranteed that if `wifi-connect` returns `nil` or `wrong-password`, then the VESC isn't connected to a WiFi network, and never will be unless the lbm code takes action.**

 If you disable automatic reconnecting it *is crucial* that you have set up an event listener that listens for [disconnect events](#events) and takes the